• Skip to main content

 June 7, 2016

 Current Visitor Center Exhibit Ida Caldwell McFaddin and her daughter Mamie McFaddin-Ward inherited certain fashion accessories, but they also followed the trends of their respective times.
-Clothing and accessories from 1880 to 1919 are shown in the exhibit as well as those from 1920 to 1959.
-Though made of various precious materials, all are shining examples …
+Clothing and accessories from 1880 …

 Read moreGlitter and Gleam: Selections from our Reserve Collection